Sitting can cause dreaded diseases.

 The findings are particularly relevant to office workers sitting at desks for long periods of time.

-“We know that with very high confidence that more physically active people do better with regard to chronic disease compared with less physically active people, but we should also be looking at reducing sitting,” Rosenkranz said.
+“We know that with very high confidence that more physically active people do better concerning chronic disease compared with less physically active people, but we should also be looking at reducing sitting,” Rosenkranz said.

 They discovered that people who sat more reported more chronic diseases — even if they had a similar body mass index compared with those who sat less.